mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 ```

 To solve this problem, explicitly set the Java source version in the Maven project object model file, `pom.xml`.
-For Java 17, either enhance the `properties` section of `pom.xml` with the line
+For Java 17, either extend the `properties` section of `pom.xml` with the line

 ```xml
 <project>